Hybrid-Framework/Hybrid2D/README.md

 * 🌐 1.
 Clone the source: `git clone https://github.com/LloydJHowarth/Hybrid.git`
 * 📂 2.
 Open 'Hybrid.sln' in your favourite IDE such as [Rider](https://www.jetbrains.com/rider) or [Visual Studio](https://visualstudio.microsoft.com)
 * 🎮 3.
-Develop your game in the 'App' project template provided to you
+Develop in the 'App' project provided to you
 * 🎯 4.
 Build your target platform
 * 🚀 5.
 Launch your game